-Notice, a file moved to the edit file still remains as a local file.
+A file moved to the edit file still remains as a local file.

-linenum=text COMMAND FUNDAMENTALS
+linenum=newtext COMMAND FUNDAMENTALS

 A single line in the edit file can be rewritten or added by identifying a line number.
-Format of this command is simply:
+Format of this command is:

-. . linenum=new line text
+..linenum=newtext

 This command is an exception to the statement that EDITOR always prompts another response.
 At the conclusion of command execution, the carriage returns to the far left, but does not output two dots.
-You must enter the next command without prompting.
+You must enter the next command.

 On entering the new line of text, the maximum line length, tab character, and tab stops defined by the FORMAT statement can be used.
-In figure 4-14, FORMAT, COBOL is assumed.
+In the following example using the linenum=newtext command, FORMAT, COBOL is assumed.

-''' ..236=;;DATA RECORD IS CARD

-237=;;LABEL RECORD OMITTED.
+..236=;;DATA RECORD IS CARD 237=;;LABEL RECORD OMITTED.
+LIST,ALL

-LIST.ALL

-236= DATA RECORD IS CARD
+DATA RECORD IS CARD

-237= LABEL RECORD OMITTED. '''
+LABEL RECORD OMITTED.